-SWAP MAIN AND PIP IMAGES
+SWAP MAIN & PIP INPUTS

 Toggle the current PIP relationship so that the primary (main) image becomes secondary (PIP), and the secondary image becomes primary.
 Swapping is available only when PIP is enabled.
-NOTE: There may be a slight delay when swapping the Primary and Secondary images.
+NOTE: You may experience a slight delay when swapping the Primary and Secondary images.